-- Showcase professional achievements on an e-portfolio that displays professional achievements.
+- Showcase professional achievements on a portfolio that displays professional achievements.

 - High performers receive exclusive opportunities to engage with industry executives, recruiter referrals, and to participate in events.

 - Use Reward points at the Points store to purchase swag.

-- e-portfolio: A web site that displays professional achievements that highlight skills and body of work, the site is dynamic, updated frequently, and pushed to search engines.
+- portfolio: A web site that displays professional achievements that highlight skills and body of work, the site is dynamic, updated frequently, and pushed to search engines.

 - Professional Achievement (PRO) points: Earn PRO points for approved professional development activity (e.g., participating in competitions, internships).